GogettersDSBA6160/DSBA-6160-Project/README.md

 ### Triggers

 Three triggers were created to keep a count of how many pets an owner has in the database at any given time.
 Each trigger was created on the Pet table to adjust the count accordingly.
+Two additional actions are taken when Pets and Owners are deleted.
+The DROPPET and DROPOWNER triggers will insert the deleted row into an archive table named Pet_Deleted and Owner_Deleted so Dr. Patel can easily see the deleted Owners and Pets over time.

 #### Code to add numofpets to Owner table: